Elia-Renzoni/RenzoFS/README.md

 Future changes : <br>
 * Implementing a Microservices architecture;
 * Implementing a Cluster-based file storage system;
-* Implementing an Eventual Consistency system, based on a followe-leader architecture.
+* Implementing an Eventual Consistency system, based on a follower-leader architecture.